 Matching mode You can select one of the following match rules.
 The rate limiting rule applies the match rules in the following order: exact match, prefix match, and fuzzy match.
 You can adjust the priorities of the match rules in a rate limiting rule.
 The match rules are listed and executed based on their priorities.

 In this mode, requests are counted only if the request URI exactly matches the specified URI.

 - Prefix Match

-/register, requests sent to
+/register, requests that are sent to

-- Fuzzy MatchIn this mode, requests from an address are counted if the requested URI matches the specified regular expression.
+- Fuzzy MatchIn this mode, requests are counted if the request URI matches the specified regular expression.
 Regular expressions support only periods (.)and asterisks (*).

 - Click OK.